MinecraftForge/Documentation/docs/config/annotations.md

 @RequiresWorldRestart Use
 -------------------------

-This will force the game to be restarted if the config is changed in the mod options menu.
+This will force the world to be restarted if the config is changed in the mod options menu.

 ### Example
 ```java